János Esterházy: Domestic policy

 In the summer of 1937, Esterházy disclosed intelligence relating to the Czechoslovak Army and informed the Hungarian government about the building of military fortresses and the related budget.
-In the autumn of the same year he wrote a report on defense projects near Lučenec and the Ipeľ river.
+In the autumn of the same year he wrote a report on defense projects near Lučenec and the Ipeľ.

 1938 saw the new party receive a majority of the votes cast by ethnic Hungarians.
 At this time, the party made their declaration to join ethnic Hungarian territories together into The Kingdom of Hungary.